taroodr/go-drum-machine/README.md

+# go-drum-machine
-# Drum machine running on terminal
+Drum machine running on a terminal written in Go.
-A drum machine written in Go making use of fluidsynth
+This project uses fluidsynth.
 ## Installation
 Install `fluidsynth` before building the project.